-My favorite way to eat edamame is by flavoring it in Thai spices.
-I have also put it into a gyro and it was delicious beyond words.
 Some days when I am feeling lazy, I will just take a cup of frozen edamame, add spices to eat, microwave it and devour them.

 It is one of the top 5 super easy snacks to make and definitely one of the most healthy recipes.

 In today’s recipe, I paired them with chickpeas because they compliment each other so well.
 They mix well with the Israeli couscous or pearl couscous making it a very full meal.
 Roasted tomatoes and red onions round out the ingredients.
 I topped it with my lemon vinaigrette because it is light and tangy which turned it into the perfect salad.